-Breast implants have been inserted in more than 10 million women worldwide, and touted as a safe cosmetic surgery.
-Whether a procedure is pursued for reconstruction or enhancement, women are often unaware of a potential, life-altering breast implant cancer risk.
+Touted as a safe cosmetic surgery, breast implants have been implanted in more than 10 million women worldwide.
+Whether the breast implant procedure is pursued for reconstruction or enhancement, women are often unaware of a potential, life-altering cancer risk.

 Since 2011, regulatory authorities, scientific experts and manufacturers have researched the association between breast implants and a rare form of cancer known as anaplastic large-cell lymphoma.
 Recently, nine deaths and 359 reports of breast implant cancer have raised concerns about the knowledge and treatment of the disease.

 Some doctors may not inform women of the risk of anaplastic lymphoma, making breast implant cancer awareness an essential women’s health issue.
 Women who developed cancer after having a breast implant procedure are beginning to speak out, informing others about the risk in news coverage and online communities.